-26th Annual Tseriadun Native Salmon Bake and Honor Ceremony
+Annual Tseriadun Native Salmon Bake And Honor Ceremony

-The Native Salmon Bake and Honor Ceremony is an annual event that honors the native people of our area.
-It is a time for everyone to come together (native and non-native) to honor indigenous native people especially “the people who lived here, the spirits of the old ones, and all those who traveled the trail of tears from Southwest Oregon to Siletz” and to share stories, music, food and memories so our history won’t be forgotten.
+Tseriadun Native Salmon Bake and Honor Ceremony is an annual, living history event that honors the indigenous people of our area.
+It is a time for everyone to come together to pay tribute to the people who lived here, the spirits of the old ones, and all those who traveled the trail of tears from Southwest Oregon to Siletz.
+It is a time to share stories, music, food and memories, so our history won’t be forgotten.

-Rick Cook played an important role in getting this event established at Tseriadun State Recreation Site, which was formerly known as Tseriadun Village when it was inhabited by the indigenous people.
-The event originally started in 1993, at the Port Orford Heads, as Rick explains in the video.
+Rick Cook has played an important role in getting this event established at Tseriadun State Recreation Site, which was formerly a Quatomah Village.
+This site has been inhabited for several thousand years.
+Our Honor Ceremony -Salmon Bake originally started in 1993, at the Port Orford Heads, as Rick explains in the video.
 It was moved to Tseriadun (which in Athabaskan means “the place that sticks out” like the point) in 2005.
 Many more details are in the video:

 Modoc Earl shares a story with the group before everyone enjoys the salmon that has been prepared in a Yurok way of cooking, on Redwood stakes, taught by Yurok Elder Grant Pilgrim.
 Earl is Modoc, Shasta, and one of the bands of Pit River.